 The REDUCE system is equipped with a mechanism for correcting bugs in situ.
 The basis for such corrections is the file packages\support\patches.red.
 It contains individual patches for the REDUCE core modules and for REDUCE packages.
 Its header contains the actual date of the file and gives information about the repaired bugs.
 A version of this file is delivered with all REDUCE disk sets, including Personal REDUCE.
 The installed binary includes the contents of this file in compiled form.
-The most recent version of the file patches.red can be obtained from the REDUCE network library in the directory patches.
+The most recent version of the file patches.red can be obtained from the REDUCE Web site at www.reduce-algebra.com in the directory patches.
 To install a new version on your system please perform the following steps: